 FILLING A MARKET NEED

-Despite the headlines touting a rental comeback, many neighborhoods continue to struggle with distressed buildings, low values, and a stubborn need for affordable rental.
+Despite the headlines touting a rental comeback, many neighborhoods continue to struggle with distressed buildings, low values, and a need for affordable rental.
 Yet investors have had a hard time finding financing to redevelop groups of these buildings – a gap preventing more expansive neighborhood revitalization.
-This CIC program will help these neighborhoods by financing loans for 1-4 unit buildings in distress, and transforming eyesores into affordable rental housing.
+This CIC program helps these neighborhoods by financing loans for 1-4 unit buildings in distress, and transforming eyesores into affordable rental housing.

 THE BACKSTORY: The Preservation Compact, a diverse policy collaborative housed out of CIC to keep rental housing affordable and in good condition, delved into the dynamics of 1-4 unit buildings suffering during the economic downturn.
 The findings were surprising: these buildings comprise a whopping 48% of the rental stock in Chicago alone, and areas with concentrations of these buildings were hit disproportionately hard by the crash.
 This program is a response to that market situation.

 The Chicago Tribune featured this program on page one of its business section on April 15, 2014.
 To read the article, go here.

 Investors providing lending or reserve capital for this new program include PNC Bank, Northern Trust, BMO Harris, Urban Partnership Bank, First Savings Bank of Hegewisch, Leaders Bank, First Eagle Bank, and four Wintrust banks (Northbrook Bank, Lake Forest Bank, Village Bank and North Shore Community Bank).
 The Illinois Attorney General’s Office provided a two-million dollar grant, and the MacArthur Foundation provided a program-related investment.